Ludwig I of Bavaria: Reign and fall

 In 1837 the Ultramontanes backed by the Roman Catholic Church gained control of the Bavarian parliament and began a campaign of changes to the constitution, such as removing civil rights that had earlier been granted to Protestants, as well as enforcing political censorship.
 On 14 August 1838, the King issued an order for all members of the military to kneel in the presence of the Blessed Sacrament at Corpus Christi processions and church services.
-This policy, which had been in place when Bavaria was still almost purely Catholic in the period before 1803, had been discontinued the inclusion of large Protestant areas.
+The policy, which had been in place when Bavaria was still almost purely Catholic before 1803, had been discontinued after the inclusion of large Protestant areas.
 Catholic disturbances during the funeral of the Protestant Queen Caroline of Baden in 1841 caused a scandal.
-This treatment of his beloved stepmother permanently softened the attitude of Caroline's stepson Ludwig I, who up until that time had been a strong opponent of Protestantism in spite of his marriage to the Protestant princess Therese of Saxe-Hildburghausen.
+This treatment of his beloved stepmother permanently softened the attitude of Caroline's stepson Ludwig I, who had been a strong opponent of Protestantism in spite of his marriage to a Protestant princess, Therese of Saxe-Hildburghausen.
 The Ultramontanes' regime only ended due to their demands against the naturalization of Ludwig I's Irish-born mistress Eliza Gilbert (better known by her stage name Lola Montez).
-Ludwig resented this move and the Ultramontanes under Karl von Abel were pushed out.
+Ludwig resented that move, and the Ultramontanes under Karl von Abel were pushed out.

 Already in 1844, Ludwig was confronted with the Beer riots in Bavaria.
-During the revolutions of 1848 the king faced increasing protests and demonstrations by the students and the middle classes.
-The king had ordered to close the university in February and on 4 March a large crowd assaulted the Armory to storm the Munich Residenz.
-Ludwig's brother Prince Karl managed to appease the protesters, but now the royal family and the Cabinet turned against Ludwig.
+During the revolutions of 1848 he faced increasing protests and demonstrations by the students and the middle classes.
+He had ordered the university to close in February, and on 4 March a large crowd assaulted the Armory to storm the Munich Residenz.
+Ludwig's brother Prince Karl appeased the protesters, but the royal family and the Cabinet now turned against Ludwig.
 He had to sign the so-called "March Proclamation" with substantial concessions.
-On 16 March 1848 it was followed by renewed unrest because Lola Montez had returned to Munich after a short exile.
+On 16 March 1848 it was followed by renewed unrest because Lola Montez (his unpopular mistress) had returned to Munich after a short exile.
 Ludwig had to let her be searched by the police on 17 March, which was the worst humiliation for him.
 Not willing to rule as a constitutional monarch, Ludwig abdicated on 20 March 1848 in favour of his eldest son, Maximilian.

-Ludwig lived for another twenty years after his abdication and remained influential, especially as he continued several of his cultural projects.
-Most of his time in Munich his residence was the neo-Gothic Wittelsbacher Palais, once built for his successor and unloved by Ludwig.
-He died at Nice in 1868, and was buried in St. Boniface's Abbey, Munich he had ordered to be built.
+Ludwig lived for another 20 years after his abdication and remained influential, especially as he continued several of his cultural projects.
+For most of his time in Munich his residence was the neo-Gothic Wittelsbacher Palais, once built for his successor and unloved by Ludwig.
+He died at Nice in 1868 and was buried in St. Boniface's Abbey, Munich, which he had ordered to be built.